n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.homeassistant.md

+---
+title: Home Assistant node - n8n Documentation
+description: Documentation for the Home Assistant node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Home Assistant

 The Home Assistant node allows you to automate work in Home Assistant, and integrate Home Assistant with other applications. n8n has built-in support for a wide range of Home Assistant features, including getting, creating, and checking camera proxies, configs, logs, services, and templates.